Welcome to the home of the Otago Multiple Sclerosis Society. We are glad you found us!

 The Otago Multiple Sclerosis Society aims to empower people with Multiple Sclerosis and their families by providing them with professional support, education, information and skills, to participate actively in the community in ways that are meaningful to them.

 The Otago Multiple Sclerosis (MS) Society Inc, is one of 18 regional Societies throughout New Zealand.
-We have been located in our premises at 8 Baker Street, Caversham since 1983.
-These premises are user friendly with disabled access and facilities.

 The Otago Society is a not-for-profit organisation, devoted to supporting people with MS (and other neurological conditions), their families and carers.
 We offer numerous opportunities to interact and meet with other Society members, all held on a regular basis.